AlexsLemonade/refinebio-examples/CONTRIBUTING.md

 This requires a follow up pull request and merge to `staging`.

 ### Github actions summary

+This repository has a lot of little moving parts, so to help make sure changes are where they are supposed to be and that some items aren't missed, we use Github actions to automate things where we can.

+Github action workflows are initiated either when a pull request is started or when a merge to `master` or `staging` is initiated.
+The following sections explain more details about which Github actions happen when and what they do.

 #### Spell check and style